 The major fluctuations in the trust towards institutions in the EU are connected to not only economic growth or crises, but also to other events such as the accession to the EU - such as the 2007 increase in trust due to the accession of Bulgaria and Romania, the debt crises and the response of the European Union, the CO-VID-19 crises which saw and increased trust in the EU institutions and decrease of such to the national governments.
 Thus, trust in the institutions across the Member States should be examined for its role in determining growth.
-As visible by the data of Eurobarometer the trust in the European and national governments is codependent on the performance of the national economies (Eurobarometer, 2023).
-An additional possible connection between the culture and the trust in the EU institutions could be the spread and the vulnerability of the different nations to the spread of conspiracy theories (van Prooijen, et al., 2022).
+As visible by the data of Eurobarometer the trust in the European and national governments is co-dependent on the performance of the national economies (Eurobarometer, 2023).
+An additional possible connection between the culture and the trust in the EU institutions to the spread of conspiracy theories (van Prooijen, et al., 2022).